 Eastern Upper Peninsula birding update: What to see and where

-Welcome to this edition of the Eastern UP Winter Birding updates.
-This report summarizes December 2023 and the first few days of January 2024 and was written on Jan.
-9, 2024.
+Welcome to this edition of the Eastern UP Winter Birding updates from yours truly.
+This report summarizes December 2025 and the first few days of January 2026 and was written on Jan.7, 2026.
 This report is based on observations from myself and others, along with eBird and Audubon Christmas Bird Count data added into the mix.
 This is both a personal interest of mine, and a service that I provide on behalf of Michigan Sea Grant, a program of Michigan State University Extension and the University of Michigan.
 Most locations mentioned are found on the EUP Winter Birding Map.
-If you haven’t reviewed the map before or if it has been a while please do so before reading.
-In addition there are notes at the bottom of this report with additional helpful info on how to bird the Eastern Upper Peninsula region in the winter.
+If you haven’t reviewed the map before, or if it has been a while, please do so before reading.
+In addition there are notes at the bottom of this report with additional helpful info on how to bird the EUP region in the winter.

-- Great Gray Owls reports were on and off last winter and a few over the summer.
+- Great Gray Owls reports were on and off last winter.
+There was also a summer record of some probable nesting birds in the EUP.
 There is a strong possibility these birds are in the area, but are easily missed due to their nature of spending time in dense wooded areas and their amazing camouflage.
 Search for these owls by checking the edge of spruce and aspen forests near small bog openings, roadside ditches, and along the edge of smaller fields.
+Great Gray Owls are adverse to spending time in large open fields, and prefer dense tree cover nearby or directly where they are hunting.
 Also note they are nocturnal so checking around dawn and dusk are the best chances for success.
-Specific areas include between Riverside and Scenic Drive. and between 10 and 13 Mile roads.
-Also along Search Bay Road in Hessel.
+Specific areas include between Riverside and Scenic Drive, and between 10 and 13 Mile roads.
+The Munuscong Potholes area can also be good, especially along the wooded edge areas.
+St. Martin’s Point and Old St. Ignace Road west of Hessel is another good place to check.

-- Northern Hawk Owls have been popping up just across the river in the Algoma District of Ontario, Canada.
-One was as close as St Joseph Island only a few miles from Neebish Island and the Raber Bay areas.
-Keep your eyes peeled for these unique diurnal owls who can often look more falcon like then owl like given their unique structure.
-They like to frequent tree tops of dispersed trees in and along hay fields.
+- Northern Hawk Owls have not been seen in the area since several popped up in late fall/early winter migration.
+Sighting’s this winter seem possible given the small push we had in December.
+Keep your eyes peeled for these unique diurnal owls who can often look more falcon-like than owl-like given their unique structure.
+They like to frequent treetops of dispersed trees in and along hay fields.

-- Rough-legged Hawks are frequenting open fields across the area in typical numbers.
+- Rough-legged Hawks are present in fairly high numbers this winter.
+They are found frequenting open fields across the area in typical numbers.
 Pickford has been a particularly good spot to see them.
-Taylor Road east of M129, and Townline Road west of M129 are some good places to check.
-In addition, Riverside Drive between 8 and 20 mile roads has been good.
+There have been several along the Rudyard Loop where Snowy Owls are most often found.
+Pickford, along Gogomain and Pennington roads, and Riverside Drive between Sault Ste Marie and Barbeau are other good places to check.
 This stunning raptor comes in a variety of color morphs, with a wide variety of variation, so make sure to stop and enjoy the rainbow of variability present here in the EUP.

 - Bald Eagles are probably the most numerous raptor in the area.
-Over 45 birds are being reported regularly at the Dafter Landfill at one time.
+Upwards of 30 birds are being reported regularly at the Dafter Landfill at one time.
 And a large nest will most likely be active again just northwest of Pickford.

-- No Gyrfalcon or Boreal Owls have been seen this winter to my knowledge.
+- No Gyrfalcon have been seen this winter to my knowledge.
+This appears to be a low year for them in the lower 48 states thus far.

 Winter finches

-- American Goldfinches are present in decent numbers this season.
-Found most often near feeders.
+- American Goldfinches are present in decent numbers this season and found most often near feeders.
+Some flocks are in the hundreds with most around 25-75 birds.

 Other passerines

-- Boreal Chickadee is wonderful species that has sadly been on the decline in Michigan.
+- Boreal Chickadee is a wonderful species that has sadly been on the decline in Michigan.
+By some reports they are near extirpated as breeders in Michigan with very few breeding sites remaining.
 Breeding sites in Chippewa County have virtually disappeared and sightings have become much less frequent.
-However last winter (22-23) there was a small push of these boreal beauties into the area particularly along Whitefish Point Road.
+However, winter irruptions are still possible.
+In the winter of 22-23 there was a small push of these boreal beauties into the area particularly along Whitefish Point Road.
 A few may still be in the area although no reports have come in so far this winter.
 Make sure to review their calls before you go out and pay special attention to Chickadee flocks you encounter while out and about.

 - Canada Jay have still not returned regularly to Hulbert Bog, although maybe later this winter.
 No reports anywhere else in the EUP this winter.
-Try searching for them when you visit the Tahquamenon Falls, Paradise, and Whitefish Point areas.
+There seems to be only a few small breeding populations left that are typically deep in the bogs of Luce and western Chippewa counties.
+Try searching for them when you visit the Tahquamenon Falls, Paradise, and Whitefish Point areas or anywhere around Newberry on roads that go deep into the bogs.

 Grouse

 - Sharp-tailed Grouse are year-round residents in the Eastern UP and have little to no migration.
 That being said, winter is the easiest time of year to find them.
 They have been present in several locations.
 Look for them mid-morning sitting in birch and poplar trees eating buds, and sometimes at feeders in open field areas.
-By the end of January they will be starting to linger near their leks, which are competitive breeding display locations.
+By the beginning of February they begin to linger near their leks, which are competitive breeding display locations.
 Grouse have been reported most often in downtown Pickford east of M129 at feeders, at 23 Mile Road west of M129, and 22 Mile Road east of M129 at the Munuscong Potholes.
 In addition Rudyard has had a lot of reports in December around the village and north around the Rudyard Flats.

-- Ruffed Grouse are frequently flushed in young early successional forests throughout the area, and at the Dunbar Park feeders you can often find one in the small patch of pine between the feeders and the boat launch.
+- Ruffed Grouse are year round residents of early aspen forests.
+They are frequently flushed in young early successional forests throughout the area, and at the Dunbar Park feeders you can often find one in the small patch of pine between the feeders and the boat launch.

 - Spruce Grouse are another year-round resident and are often found along M123 west of Paradise.
-Search the plowed side roads at dawn before anyone else drives on them.
+Search the plowed side roads, along with M123 at dawn before anyone else drives on them.
 The areas west of Paradise as well as north of Paradise are good to check.
-South on Preacher Road just west of Paradise of M123 has been a consistent site, although it is most likely not plowed at this time.
+South on Preacher Road just west of Paradise of M123 has been a consistent site, BUT it is NOT recommended in the winter.
+The road is not plowed and heavy snowmobile traffic makes it dangerous to travel via snow-shoe or skiing.
+You can still check Vermillion Road north of Paradise along with the highways themselves early in the morning for a shot at seeing these birds.

 Gulls

 The best place to view gulls in the EUP is the Dafter Landfill.
-The landfill is open for gull viewing from 8:30 a.m.-4 p.m., Monday-Friday.
+The landfill is open for gull viewing from 8:30 a.m.-4 p.m.
+Monday-Friday.
 You must check in at the office upon arrival.
-Make sure to thank the office attendant!
+The landfill is under new ownership but the employees made sure to request access for birders and it is still being allowed to some degree.
+Make sure to thank the office attendant for advocating for all of us!
 You are no longer able to visit the active portion of the landfill at the top of the hill (this has been in effect since the pandemic started), however visitors are still allowed to observe gulls from the lower portion of the landfill.
+Talk to the office attendant the day you are there to see what is open and what areas are closed.
 Gull numbers there have been strong this year.

 The St Marys River near the LSSU Center for Freshwater Research and Education (CFRE) is another great gull and waterfowl location that has had good birds this December.
 When the building is open, there is a viewing deck on the second floor that gives a solid vantage point.
 Stop by my office (in the CFRE building) and I can help get you access if I am there.
 When closed, you can still view from outside through the fencing.

-- Iceland Gull have been present on and off at the Dafter Landfill and at the St Marys River near the powerplant/LSSU CFRE building.
+- Iceland Gull numbers seem to be lower then usual this winter.
+No reports have come in yet, but they may arrive later in the winter.
+Check the Dafter Landfill and at the St Marys River near the powerplant/LSSU CFRE building.

-- Ring-billed Gulls are uncommon late December through February in the Eastern UP.
+- Ring-billed Gulls are nearly absent late December through February in the Eastern UP.
 Make sure if you report them you have properly identified them.
 Take care to not assume they are just around and common as they are in the southern part of the state.

 Waterfowl

-The extreme mild temperatures throughout December has led to a lot of water still being open in the St Marys River and the Great Lakes (as of January 9th).
-However, this may change by the time you read this as colder weather is on the horizon.
+The weather has been wildly unpredictable this winter, with both extreme cold and warm snaps keeping some water open, particularly along the St Marys River where much is still open water (as of Jan 7, 2026).
+However, this may change by the time you read this as colder weather is already here this week and ice is forming quickly.
 If you come to the EUP soon make sure to check the Straits of Mackinac area, the Les Cheneaux /Drummond area and the St Marys River near the locks, powerplant and Neebish and Sugar Island ferries.
 The following are a few notable sightings, although by no means a comprehensive update (unlike the other categories which are fairly comprehensive).

-- A handful of Trumpeter Swans were present east of Cedarville at Bush Bay just past the quarry.
-Tundra Swans have lingered in the area with birds being seen regularly along the St Mary’s river near Rotary Park and Dunbar Park.
-In addition the straits of Mackinac have been largely ice free and swans have been seen in multiple areas there.
+- A handful of Trumpeter Swans were present in the Mackinac Island Harbor, and some may still be found on rivers or other open waters nearshore.
+Tundra Swans have lingered in the area with birds being seen regularly along the St Mary’s River near Rotary Park and Dunbar Park.

-- A staggering 17,000+ Redhead flock has congregated around the Mackinac Bridge, viewable as you drive over (but you CAN NOT stop or pull over on the bridge itself).
-You can also view these ducks flying in around dawn from the St Martin’s Bay area.
-Viewing in St Ignace can happen from Dock #3 or the end of State Street nearby.
-Check out this article to learn more and see Steve Baker’s amazing photos of this phenomena from 2022!
+- A staggering 12,000+ Redhead flock has congregated around the Mackinac Bridge, viewable as you drive over (but you CAN NOT stop or pull over on the bridge itself).
+You can also view these ducks flying in around dawn from the St. Martin’s Bay area.
+Viewing in St. Ignace can happen from Dock #3 or the end of State Street nearby.
+Read this article online to learn more and see Steve Baker’s amazing photos of this phenomena from 2022!
+Do note that as of now the flock is mostly dispersed due to ice forming in the Straits, but keep it on your list for next December to try to view this amazing phenomena!

 Birding in the Upper Peninsula